AutomationD/wimaging/doc/foreman.md

 - Name: `x64`

 Add a new OS in _Hosts -> Operating systems_ if needed.
-If you already have windows hosts and puppet, the correct OS and architecture has been auto created already.
+If you already have windows hosts and puppet, the correct OS and architecture have been auto created already.
 This example covers Windows 8.1 / Windows Server 2012R2.

 ![Add new OS](img/forman_os.png "Adding Windows 8 OS in Foreman")